frappe/erpnext_documentation/user/manual/en/setting-up/feedback/resend-feedback-request.md

 <!-- add-breadcrumbs -->
 # Resend Feedback Request

+> NOTE: This feature has been removed in Version 12 as is was not very configurable and can be done better with Web Forms and Notifications

 We can also Resend the Feedback Request to the Customer/User.

 <img class="screenshot" alt="Setting Condition" src="{{docs_base_url}}/assets/img/setup/feedback/timeline-rating-and-feedback.png">